 Q: What is an endowment?

 K’s endowment refers to assets, primarily comprised of philanthropic gifts, invested for the longterm.
 When you create an endowed fund, you “buy into” shares of the endowment pool.
-Values of the shares fluctuate depending on a 12-month rolling average of investment returns.
+Values of the shares fluctuate depending on a 12-quarter rolling average of investment returns.
 In accordance with policies set forth by the Board of Trustees, an annual distribution typically around 5% is available toward the fund’s designated purposes.

 Q: What is the minimum gift level to establish an endowed fund?